Book Series Harvey Miller - Art History (Outside a Series)

 BIO

-Eleonora Pistis is Assistant Professor in the Art History & Archaeology Department at Columbia University.
-She is a specialist of 17th- and 18th-century architecture and antiquarian culture.
+Eleonora Pistis is Assistant Professor in the Department of Art History & Archaeology at Columbia University.
+She is a specialist in seventeenth- and eighteenth-century architecture and antiquarian culture.

 Summary

-Nicholas Hawksmoor’s dream of a new Oxford, though only partly realized between 1708 and 1736, remains one of the most striking examples of the architecture of knowledge from the early modern period.
-This was a time of enlightened experimentation on paper and in stone.
-Intellectuals and their chosen architect envisaged a network of streets, paths, gates and squares connecting newly designed colleges, libraries and the university press.
-Complementing the feverish activity of the worksites the study, collecting and dissemination of architecture was profoundly reshaped.
-Building, thinking and learning are entwined in this episode as never before in the history of a great university as it pivoted from medieval to modern.
-The graphic legacy of this ferment is illustrated with an abundance of drawings, prints and treatises, many published here for the first time.
+Nicholas Hawksmoor’s dream of a new Oxford, though only partially realized between 1708 and 1736, remains one of the most striking examples of the architecture of knowledge from the early modern period.
+This was a time of erudite experimentation on paper and in stone.
+Academics and Hawksmoor as their chosen architect, alongside a range of other figures, envisaged a network of streets, paths, gates, and squares connecting newly designed colleges and libraries, as well as the university press.
+Complementing the feverish activity on the multiple construction sites, the study, collection, and dissemination of architecture was profoundly reshaped by a variety of types of knowledge and practical expertise.
+Building, thinking, and learning were more tightly intertwined in early eighteenth-century Oxford than ever before at a renowned university as it pivoted from medieval to modern.
+The graphic legacy of this intense activity remains with us in an abundance of drawings, prints, and treatises, many of which are published here for the first time.

 TABLE OF CONTENTS